 Could your baby be tired of being changed in the same spot?
 Try choosing different spots to vary the experience.
-You might have even more luck picking a spot he already likes.
+You might have more luck picking a different spot, especially one he already likes.

 Let’s say he loves looking at the ceiling fan spin.
 Take your portable changing mat and change his diaper below the fan, allowing him to watch it move while you clean him up.

 And get creative and out-of-the-box!
-See if he’ll take to a change on the grass in the backyard or on the floor of the living room.
-Work with his curiosity and desire for new scenery by varying your changing spots.
+See if changing on the grass in the backyard or on the floor of the living room can be enough of a novelty that he won’t cry.
+Work with his curiosity and desire for new experiences by varying your changing spots.

 One way to ease your baby’s anxiety and lessen the power struggle?
-Use distraction.
+Use distractions.
 Give her items she normally doesn’t get to use, other than during diaper changes.
-Keep in mind that these don’t have to be toys, but anything she can hold and explore.
+These don’t have to be toys, but anything she can safely hold and explore.
 You might offer:

 - an empty wipes container that crinkles